DevRedStone/Chiclet/README.md

 > [!NOTE]
 > When using Material 3, providing the ```primarySwatch``` doesn't affect the color properties.
 You should consider providing either ```colorScheme``` or ```ColorSchemeSeed```.

+## Support the Project

+If you find this project useful and would like to support its development, you can donate using the following cryptocurrencies.
+We work on this project in our spare time alongside our full-time jobs, and even a small donation — as little as $1 — goes a long way in Iran and helps us dedicate more time to improving and maintaining it.

+* BTC (Bitcoin): bc1qkxcvlvkrslx33g2kql45au438ua3qrvanangw2
+* ETH (Ethereum): 0x575ef94aea4aa5bdf5c74c6b47311768118ad7c7
+* TRX (Tron): TRXMXafCkQ1sND7f9rfUNVDWazR866GHwF
+* USDT (Tron): TRXMXafCkQ1sND7f9rfUNVDWazR866GHwF
+* Toncoin (Ton): UQBcgZhcrJ-Qd-MUol1SvCLSqZCWZ01efrJJh4SUsoBpGtJw

 ## Additional information

 Suggestions, recommendations, bug reports, and issues: